CitrineInformatics/gemd-docs/docs/glossary.md

 A value type in which the value is recorded as a range, with a lower bound and an upper bound, to represent the uncertainty of the measurement.

-## FIXME notes
-- Should each data object/state pair have an entry?
-Probably?
-- check coverage... (mabye just by types)
-- examples should be inline or as blocks?
-- -   Origin: The source of an attribute's data, which can be measured, predicted, calculated from a set of finer-level data, specified, derived from measured values, or unknown. check this